dbrookswr/powermh/paper.md

 ##Simple Example

 Further (and more complex) examples and details of the options are available: https://github.com/dbrookswr/powermh/blob/master/pwAnova.pdf.
-This is Example 5 from that document.
+This is Example 5 from that vignette.

 The researcher has a sample of 500 and five independent groups.
 The researcher is interested if all four contrasts are significant at the default five percent level (pcon in the function below can be a vector with length equal to the number of hypotheses, or a single value).
 The default R contrasts are used (the first group is compared with the others as if the first is a control group).
 The varyn option tells the function how to vary the sample size.
 The values reported in the plot are for one condition.